flutter-jp/flutter_ui/README.md

 ![banner](/image/banner.png)
-A Flutter UI package Include A Lot Of Convenient UI Component, Is On Developing Now.
+A Flutter UI Library Include A Lot Of Convenient UI Component, Is On Developing Now.
 If You Want To Contribute To It, Please Fork And Do It.
 Enjoys!

 ### UI Feature
 - `action sheet`